elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 	drwxr-xr-x 3 root wheel 512 Oct 14 08:02 work

-After you extract the source you will see a &#8216;*work*&#8216; directory.
+After you extract the source you will see a '*work*' directory.
 The patch process is described <a href="http://www.freebsd.org/doc/en_US.ISO8859-1/books/porters-handbook/slow-patch.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.freebsd.org/doc/en_US.ISO8859-1/books/porters-handbook/slow-patch.html']);">here</a>.
 From the FreeBSD page:

 > Each patch you wish to apply should be saved into a file named patch-\* where \* indicates the pathname of the file that is patched, such as patch-Imakefile or patch-src-config.h.
 These files should be stored in PATCHDIR (usually files/, from where they will be automatically applied.
-All patches must be relative to WRKSRC (generally the directory your port&#8217;s tarball unpacks itself into, that being where the build is done).
+All patches must be relative to WRKSRC (generally the directory your port's tarball unpacks itself into, that being where the build is done).
 > ..
 > ..
 > Note that if the path of a patched file contains an underscore (\_) character, the patch needs to have two underscores instead in its name.
 For example, to patch a file named src/freeglut\_joystick.c, the corresponding patch should be named patch-src-freeglut__joystick.c.

-So we were patching the &#8220;fuse_vnops.c&#8221; file.
-First let&#8217;s find it&#8217;s location in the source:
+So we were patching the "fuse_vnops.c" file.
+First let's find it's location in the source:

 	elatov@freebsd:/usr/ports/sysutils/fusefs-kmod>find . -name 'fuse_vnops.c'